ABOUT MY AID

 Repeated Coursework

-If you are repeating a course for which you received an F, X, W or NC as a grade, you may receive financial aid for the repetition of that course.
-If you are repeating a course for which you received credit (A, B, C, D, or P), you may receive financial aid for the repetition of that course only once.
+If you are repeating a course for which you received an NC, D-, F, or W grade, you may receive financial aid for the repetition of that course.
+If you are repeating a course for which you’ve previously received a grade of: A +/-, B +/-, C +/-, D /+, S, or P, you may receive financial aid for the repetition of that course only once.
+If a student chooses to repeat a course to improve their grade, only the most recent grade and credits will be used to calculate the student’s GPA, even if the earlier grade was higher.
+Repeating courses may impact your overall Pace calculation which can impact your aid eligibility.
+Please see the online catalog for the most current academic regulations.

 Conflicting Information

 Federal law requires us to resolve any conflicting information that we have.
 For instance, if you report on your FAFSA® that you will be in your 3rd year of undergraduate studies (as defined by earning 90 credits or more) but you have only earned 85 credits—even if you have attended for 2 years and will be entering your 3rd year of study—this is considered conflicting information.
 We would change your grade level from what you reported on your FAFSA® and your actual grade level would determine your aid eligibility.
-Another example of conflicting information is if your parents report that they are married on the FAFSA® but their tax filing status is Single or Head of Household.
-This is considered to be conflicting information.
-We would reach out to you for more information and may require you to amend your taxes to accurately reflect your parents’ marital status before we package you for aid.
+Another example of conflicting information is if you have outside resources or other financial assistance that has not been reported to the Financial Aid Office or your reported financial information on the FAFSA® does not match your submitted verification documents.

 Satisfactory Academic Progress